deweyspencer/GCLItute-event-talks-app/README.md

 ## Usage

 *   View the entire event schedule on the main page.
-*   Use the search bar at the top to filter the schedule by talk category.
-Type a category (e.g., "business", "materials") to see matching talks.
+*   Use the search bar at the top to filter the schedule by talk category or speaker.
+Type a category (e.g., "business", "materials") or a speaker's name to see matching talks.